itujono/actioneer-local/README.md

 > Your personal email autopilot that transforms incoming emails into actionable insights

-_Stop drowning in receipts, travel bookings, and job applications._ Actioneer turns every email into instant, smart actions—automatically, with just a simple one-time activation.
+_Stop drowning in receipts, travel deals, and job applications._ Actioneer turns every email into instant, smart actions—automatically, with just a simple one-time activation.

 [IMAGE_HERE: Hero image showing email transformation into organized dashboard]